Taiko2k/GTK4PythonTutorial/README.md

 For beginners, I suggest walking through each example and try to understand what each line is doing.
 I also recommend taking a look at the docs for each widget.

 It can be helpful to view the [GTK4 Widget Gallery](https://docs.gtk.org/gtk4/visual_index.html) which shows you all the common widgets.

 For Adwaita widgets also see [Adwaita Widget Gallery](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/main/widget-gallery.html).
+Though for this tutorial i'll focus on standard GTK4 style widgets.

 ## A most basic program